SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 -----------------------
 ## Egoist
 ### Third camp
-A third camp position that counts as an imposter but has different win conditions. <br> You will not be killed by your allies. but will be affected by sabotage. <br>.
+A third camp position that counts as an Impostor but has different win conditions. <br> You will not be killed by your allies. but will be affected by sabotage. <br>.
-If you achieve an Imposter Victory after all the Imposters visible to you are gone, you override the Imposter Victory and achieve an Egoist Victory. <br> SuperHostRoles support
+If you achieve an Impostor Victory after all the Impostors visible to you are gone, you override the Impostor Victory and achieve an Egoist Victory. <br> SuperHostRoles support

 -----------------------